rozek/syncableStore/README.md

 ## Typical Use Case ##

-Quite often, data models from "trees" (i.e., directed acyclic graphs (DAGs) - often with additional references between nodes).
+Quite often, data models form "trees" (i.e., directed acyclic graphs (DAGs) - sometimes with additional references between nodes).
 If the leaves and branches of such a tree may be freely moved around, the following approach usually leads to an efficiently shareable data set:

 ```
 type EntryPool = { [Id:UUID]:StoreEntry }